veronicie/alpha-blog/README.md

 Summary of changes:

-- Added functional test for create action.
+- Added create category integration test to test for the whole business process of creating a category (all steps involved up until this point).

-- Added the new category creation form.
+    Run: rails generate integration_test create_category

-- Completed/added new and create actions in categories controller along with category_params private method.
+- Added some code to the show action/view to make the test pass.